nix-community/NUR/README.md

 **Experimental** Note that flake support is still experimental and might change in future in a backwards incompatible way.

-You can overide repositories in two ways:
+You can override repositories in two ways:

 - With packageOverrides
 ```nix